PaaS - Orchestration

 • Functionality: A workload orchestrator that manages containers, non-containerized applications, and virtual machines.

-• Use Case: Handles various workloads and integrates well with other HashiCorp tools5.
+• Use Case: Handles various workloads and integrates well with other HashiCorp tools5arrow-up-right.

 These tools help streamline workflows, automate deployments, and ensure consistent configurations across environments, which are essential aspects of DevOps orchestration.